 - Debut Art – Email [email protected] with link to your website or social media with an introduction and a pdf of a selection of your work.

-- JSR Agency – JSR also ask you consider if your work overlaps with their other artists.
+- JSR Agency – JSR also asks you to consider if your work overlaps with their other artists.
 Send a pdf of your best work, with a link, to [email protected]

 - Central Illustration Agency – Send 6 low res images or a link to [email protected]

-- The Artworks – Send a link to your website and 5/6 low res jpgs to [email protected]
+- The Artworks – Send a link to your website and 5/6 low res jpgs to [email protected]rksinc.com

 - Heart Agency – Send a website link and brief explanation of why you are seeking representation to [email protected]

-- Illustration Web – Will not accept email submissions, but have an online form to fill in.
+- Illustration X (formerly Illustration Web) – Will not accept email submissions, but have an online form to fill in.

 - Lemonade illustration agency – This is a really useful, albeit strict list of guidelines.
 Email [email protected] with a link to your website and the reasons you are approaching them.
 Professionally presented emails only; they do not accept emails with attachments; do not accept unsolicited phone-calls; do not look at emails if you have cc’d in other agencies and do not accept emails that aren’t addressing Lemonade specifically.
 They also ask for submissions to have one signature style.

 - NB Illustration – send an email no larger than 1mb with a brief introduction and 72dpi RGB jpgs to [email protected] Emails with only a link will get put into spam.

 - Agency Rush – Send no more than 6 low res samples to [email protected]